* * *

 It appears this term was intoduced by Willamson and Walker of the UK, who objected to the term "ultra-linear".

-Of course this term is also technically correct, because the taps on the output transformer primary do in fact present a push-pull reactive load to the Screen Grids, enabling them to contribute to useable power output.
-This is explained in detail in the Hafler and Keroes Patent.
+Of course this term is also technically correct, because the taps on the output transformer primary do in fact present a push-pull reactive impedance load to the Screen Grids, enabling them to contribute to useable power output.
+This is explained in detail in the Hafler and Keroes Patent and later in the 1955 AWV "Radiotronics" papers via laboratory testing.

-However importantly, Mullard describe the "distributed load" configuration as a system of negative feedback.
+However importantly, Mullard - staying with Blumlein's original conceptual model - describe the "distributed load" configuration as a system of negative feedback.
+Of course in reality it is both.

 It is interesting to note that this design appeared from Mullard, notwithstanding Williamson's previous condemnation of the concept.